LEO (Low Earth Orbit)

 Radiation Assessment by Orbit

-LEO benefits from Earth’s magnetic shielding and the Van Allen belts, which reduce exposure to solar particle events (SPE) and significantly attenuate GCR.
+LEO benefits from geomagnetic shielding and the Van Allen belts, which reduce exposure to solar particle events (SPE) and substantially attenuate GCR.

-However, trapped radiation, especially over the SAA and polar regions, remains a major source of single event effects (SEE).
+However, trapped radiation-especially over the SAA and at high latitudes-remains a key driver of single-event effects (SEE).

-In contrast, GEO lies outside the inner Van Allen belts but within the magnetosphere (~65,000 km).
+By contrast, GEO lies outside the inner belt but within the magnetosphere and near/within the outer-belt environment.

 Item | LEO (Low Earth Orbit) | GEO (Geostationary Orbit) |